freshcakewtf/CouchFort/README.md

 - 🕹️ **Retro Classics**: If it it's pixelated and comes on a cartiridge
 - 🎮 **New Games**: All the new ones that are coming out

+## Next Quest
+ - Glen Falls Quest

-## Other Possible events that couls be held
+## Other Possible events that could happen
 - Video game/couch co-op night
 - Game Jam
 - Coffee time